Protections for public officials

 - the ICAC (concerning corrupt conduct), or

-- the NSW Ombudsman (concerning maladministration), or
+- the NSW Ombudsman (concerning serious maladministration), or

 - the NSW Auditor-General (concerning a serious and substantial waste of